Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Methods

-In S-WAVE~\cite{abeysekera2015vibro}, an external excitation source is attached to a {board placed} beneath the tissue {sample} or patient (Figure~\ref{fig:experimentSetup}).
-The excitation source is then programmed to generate sinusoidal vibrations at multiple frequencies leading to steady-state shear waves inside the tissue.
-For low frequency sequences which can penetrate deeper inside the tissue {in} application{s} such as {the placenta~\cite{rac2015ultrasound}} and the liver{~\cite{zeng2020three}}, we use three excitation frequencies of 40, 50, and 60 Hz. {These frequencies} are inside the typical range utilized by some of the previous methods such as MRE, transient elastography~\cite{barr2015elastography}, and crawling wave sonoelastography~\cite{ormachea2016shear} for imaging the liver.
+In S-WAVE~\cite{abeysekera2015vibro}, an external excitation source is placed against or beneath the tissue sample or patient as shown in Figure~\ref{fig:experimentSetup}.
+The {signal generator} is then programmed to generate sinusoidal vibrations at multiple frequencies leading to steady-state shear waves inside the tissue.
+For low frequency sequences which can penetrate deeper inside the tissue {in} application{s} such as {the placenta~\cite{rac2015ultrasound}} and the liver{~\cite{zeng2020three}}, we use three excitation frequencies of 40, 50, and 60 Hz. {These frequencies} are within the typical range utilized by some of the previous methods such as MRE, transient elastography~\cite{barr2015elastography}, and crawling wave sonoelastography~\cite{ormachea2016shear} for imaging the liver.
 The higher frequency sequence using the excitation frequencies of 100, 160, and 200 Hz are designed for {shallower} depth applications such as the {breast}.
-A Vantage 256 ultrasound system (Verasonics Inc, Kirkland, WA) equipped with a 4DL14-5/38 motorized swept volume ultrasound transducer (Vermon, Tours, France) with {a} center frequency of 5.1 MHz and the sampling frequency of 20.4 MHz is used in all UF S-WAVE experiments.
-A custom motor controller box, which has been used in previous studies\cite{abeysekera2015vibro,abeysekera2017swave,deeba2021multiparametric}, is connected between the Vantage ultrasound machine and the motorized ultrasound transducer to acquire volumetric data.
-An Arduino microcontroller is also used to generate input signals for the motor control box {to synchronize data acquisition between motor movements}.
+A Vantage 256 ultrasound system (Verasonics Inc, Kirkland, WA) equipped with a 4DL14-5/38 motorized swept volume (3D wobbler) transducer (Vermon, Tours, France) with {a} center frequency of 5.1 MHz and the sampling frequency of 20.4 MHz is used in all Ultrafast S-WAVE experiments.
+A custom motor controller, which has been used in previous studies~\cite{abeysekera2015vibro,abeysekera2017swave,deeba2021multiparametric}, is connected between the Vantage ultrasound machine and the motorized ultrasound transducer to control the transducer sweep inside the housing and acquire volumetric data.
+An Arduino microcontroller is also used to generate input signals for the motor controller {to synchronize data acquisition between motor movements}.
+As shown in Figure~\ref{fig:experimentSetup}, inside the transducer housing, a linear array transducer sweeps back and forth generating 2D ultrasound images which are used to reconstruct the 3D ultrasound volume.
+In this work, the transducer acquires 10 planes and collects several frames at each plane location.
+The frames are grouped together such that the slices within a volume are acquired at a common excitation phase.
 We use {an imaging depth of 5 cm for the phantom elasticity measurements.
-For the \textit{ex vivo} experiment, an imaging depth of 5 cm is used for lower frequency sequence and a shallower imaging depth (3 cm) is used for higher frequency excitations.
-To be consistent, all the measurements are performed at the depth of 3 cm for the \textit{ex vivo} sample.} a frame rate of 3000 frames/s to fully capture the shear wave propagation and tissue displacement.
-The beamformed {r}adio-frequency (RF) data is stored and axial, lateral, and elevational displacement maps are calculated using the GLUE3D algorithm~\cite{hashemi20203d} which has been used previously in different elastography methods~\cite{hashemi2017global,hashemi2018assessment}.
+To be consistent with the \textit{ex vivo} experiment, an imaging depth of 5 cm is used for both lower and higher frequency sequences while all the reported measurements are performed at the depth of 3 cm for the \textit{ex vivo} sample} with a frame rate of 3000 frames/s to fully capture the shear wave propagation and tissue displacement.
+The radio-frequency (RF) data is stored and beamformed~\cite{garcia2021make,perrot2021so} in a rectangular grid for each 2D frame.
+The corressponding frames for each volume are placed together and form a volume.
+Axial, lateral, and elevational displacement maps are calculated using the GLUE3D algorithm~\cite{hashemi20203d} which has been used previously in different elastography methods~\cite{hashemi2018assessment,hashemi20203d,hashemi2017global}.
+Similar to the other elastography methods, it has tunable parameters ($\alpha_{1,2}$, $\beta_{1,2}$, $\gamma_{1,2}$, and $t$) which regulate the spatial and temporal displacement continuity throughout the data volume.
+The parameters can be set at the beginning of the ultrasound exam based on the target organ.
+Higher coefficient values lead to smoother displacement maps.
+In all experiments, we set the tunable parameters of the GLUE3D algorithm to the recommended values in~\cite{hashemi20203d} such that $\alpha_{1}=\alpha_{2}=\beta_{1}=\beta_{2}=\gamma_{1} = 200$, $\gamma_{2}= 0.5$, and $t=0.001$.
+Changing the GLUE3D coefficients by 100$\%$ changes the elasticity values by less than 2$\%$ for both phantom and \textcolor{black}{\textit{ex vivo}} data.
 Displacement estimation is followed by fitting displacement phasors~\cite{abeysekera2016three}, and calculating the curl of 3D displacement phasors to be utilized in tissue elasticity measurement using local frequency estimation (LFE)~\cite{oliphant2000error}.